 Is the interest rate on your debt higher than the return you expect to earn on your money?

 - Companies can cut their dividends.
-You can go from getting a 5%+ yield on a stock to 2% in a single announcement — and a dividend cut typically negatively impacts the stock price, reducing the capital you can retrieve from the investment.
+You can go from getting a 5%+ yield on a stock to 2% in a single announcement.
+Additionally, a dividend cut typically negatively impacts the stock price, reducing the capital you can retrieve from the investment.

-It’s for this reason it’s often better to opt for aggressively killing your debt before you invest.
+For this reason, it’s often better to opt for aggressively killing your debt before you focus on investing.

 Is your debt balance above $20,000?